Lake Kretuonas: Geography

-Into the lake flows, among several tributaries, the Žaugėda, which became an emissary of the Kretuonykštis following a Soviet reclamation of the area.
-Two of the oak trees that stand near the Kretuonis are recognized as a national natural heritage site on the northwest coast because of their age.
 The most important population centers near the body of water are Reškutėnai in the east and Kretuonys in the southwest.

 History

 The surroundings of the lake have long been inhabited.
 Archaeologists Algirdas Girininkas and Egidijus Šatavičius in recent decades have identified eight Iron Age megaliths in this area, as well as some Stone and Bronze Age remains.

 These oak remains have been recognized as Lithuanian national heritage because of their age.

 Nature 2000

 In addition to being part of one of Lithuania's most important national parks, Aukštaitija, Kretuonas has become part of the areas protected by the European Natura 2000 project, which aims to protect and conserve habitats and animal and plant species.
 The area has earned this recognition because of the very numerous presence of protected bird species, such as the little grebe (Podiceps nigricollis), the glossy warbler (Chlidonias niger), the gadwall (Mareca strepera), the common quail (Coturnix coturnix), the meadowlark (Porzana porzana), the corncrake (Crex crex), the common croaker (Gallinago media), the black-tailed godwit (Limosa limosa) and others.

 The project, initiated at the community and national level, has attracted tourists to visit this botanically, ornithologically, and fish-rich area.